-The modern practice of Western Martial Arts (WMA) stems from a renaissance of the ways of combat developed in ancient Europe.
-These traditional martial arts suffered and eventually died with the spread of firearms; however, techniques and principles were compiled into “Fight Books” that survived to current times.
+The modern practice of Western Martial Arts (WMA) stems from a renaissance of the ways of combat developed in 13-14th century Europe.
+These traditional martial arts suffered and eventually died with the spread of firearms; however, techniques and principles were compiled into “Fight Books”, treatises and manuscripts with images that survived to current times.

 The people who lived in those times faced the constant threat of violence, and many of these historical techniques can be transitioned into the modern, highly effective fighting style of WMA.

 At the Forge we maintain the balance between historical and modern fighting styles and split the week into two separate structures, MCS and HEMA, which run parallel within the yearly curriculum.